 Before we start the process of changing the image of a place, we need to do research about what the place’s current image is among the target audience and the factors that explain the image.

 3 books everyone interested in the branding and reputation of places should read…

 There are many good books and it is very hard to select only three.
 I like to suggest three that have particularly affected me and my career:

 Morgan, N., Pritchard, A. & Pride, R. (2002).
 Destination Branding: Creating the Unique Destination Proposition.
 Woburn: Butterworth-Heinemann.

 Learn more about the construction of place image and the role of the media in Professor Avraham’s book (together with Eran Ketter): Media Strategies for Places in Crisis: Improving the Image of Cities, Countries and Tourist Destinations.
 You might also be interested in his latest book: Tourism Marketing for Developing Countries: Battling Stereotypes and crises in the Asia, Africa and the Middle East.

-Enjoyed our interview with Professor Eli Avraham on place image and media coverage of cities and countries?
+Enjoyed our interview with Eli Avraham on place image, Israel and media coverage of cities and countries?
 Share and spread the word!

 Latest posts by The Editorial Team (see all)

 - Interview with Julian Stubbs on City Branding of Liverpool, Stockholm, Place Marketing Challenges and Trends - 22 March 2018